rav-pradhan/ravii.dev.personal/writing/web-design/_posts/2023-01-04-on-imperative-and-declarative-web-design.md

 ### Example 2: Consistent Margins Between Elements

-Let's now consider a simple user registration form that asks for a inputs from the user.
+Let's now consider a simple user registration form that asks for a few inputs from the user.

 We want to apply consistent vertical margin between the form elements.